People are going to know who Bob Hewitt is

-Hewitt, who had migrated to South Africa from Australia, had a very successful career on the professional circuit.
+Hewitt, who had migrated to South Africa from Australia in the 1960s, had a very successful career on the professional tennis circuit.
 He won both men’s and mixed doubles in all four Grand Slams tournaments, with among others Billie Jean King.
-(BTW, Hewitt can also claim to be a Davis Cup champion with South Africa in 1974.
+(By the way, Hewitt can also claim to be a Davis Cup champion with South Africa in 1974; when only whites represented South Africa.
 However, Real Sports failed to mention that South Africa only won the Davis Cup by default after India withdrew from the finals as a sign of protest against South Africa’s Apartheid policies.)

 The abuse of young girls allegedly happened in the 1970s and 1980s when Hewitt began training young tennis players.